 Livestock Farm Monitor Project

-The Livestock Farm Monitor Project analyses the financial and economic performance of participating livestock farms across Gippsland, South West and Northern Victoria and is funded by the Victorian Government, Department of Economic Development, Jobs, Transport and Resources.
+The Livestock Farm Monitor Project analyses the financial and economic performance of participating livestock farms across Gippsland, South West and Northern Victoria and is funded by the department.

 The project has a 40-year history in Victoria, providing decades of livestock farm performance information and comparative data for the livestock industry, government, and researchers to make improved planning and management decisions.

 The comprehensive report is used by government and industry to inform policy and service delivery to generate economic growth.
 It also encourages farmers to identify areas of improvement in their own businesses by applying the whole farm analysis standards used by the Livestock Farm Monitor Project.

 The results and trends reported need to be interpreted carefully as participant farms may not be representative of the industry or region and participant farms differ every year.

 Economic performance for many sheep and cattle producers capitalised on previous year records with strong commodity prices leading to solid profits.

 Based on data from the Livestock Farm Monitor Project, average farm profits (real) were the second highest in over a decade.
 High and/or rising prices boosted gross farm incomes in what would otherwise have been a difficult season with below average rainfall and increased supplementary feeding costs.
 Sheep producers experienced the greatest improvement in economic performance, with merino wool and prime lamb price gains outperforming beef prices.